 Ensure that development of ICT infrastructure takes place in parallel with e-skilling and human capacity building; everyone has the necessary digital competence that corresponds to professional standards in the ICT sector, in order to build a digital culture in all layers of society.

+The professional standards that apply must be capable of comparison across countries and continents, to assist in the measurement of their effectiveness in each jurisdiction.
+Measurement must be made of digital capability, that is the capability of people employed in the creation, maintenance and operation of ICTs through applications, programs, systems and content.

+They must include continuing professional development, commitment to a code of ethics and professional conduct and having regard to the society which they serve which holds them to account for their behaviour.

 Facilitation and fostering of capacity building activities